awesometic/realtek-r8125-dkms/README.md

 ## Installation

 There are 3 ways to install this DKMS module.
-Choose 1 as your tastes.
+Choose one as your tastes.

 Those are not interfering with each other.
-So you can do all 3 methods but don't need to.
+So you can do all 3 methods but absolutely you don't need to.

 Installation using the Debian package is recommended for the sake of getting the newer driver.